open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/VishalSundarrajan.md

 ## What are my hobbies?

-1. If I have enough time and food, I play chess all day.

 i.
+If I have enough time and food, I play chess all day.

-Check out my elo [here](https://www.chess.com/member/vishalicious) and send me a game request if you think you are good.
+    - Check out my elo [here](https://www.chess.com/member/vishalicious) and send me a game request if you think you are good.

-2. I like to think/write one unique mystery/suspense story that was never before.
+ii.
+I like to think/write one unique mystery/suspense story that was never before.

 ## How do you want to connect to me?